Requisitos-de-Software/2023.2-Carteira_Digital_de_Transito/docs/verificacao/tecnicasDeElicitacao/brainstorming.md

 ## Desenvolvimento

-A tabela 2 apresenta o checklist preenchido ápos a verificação do artefato.
+A tabela 2 apresenta o checklist preenchido após a verificação do artefato.

 <center>